 Depending on the situation, the Moderator may want to let members know in advance that the conversation is coming.
 It could be put on the agenda as a discussion point.
 During the meeting, the Moderator can guide the discussion using a process such as:

 - Each person in the Forum shares their thoughts and feelings.
 All voices should be heard.

-- Determine if a vote should be taken and whether it is an open vote or a closed vote.
+- Determine if a vote should be taken and whether it is an open vote or a close vote.
 Is it unanimous or majority rule?
 (Note that most votes involving Forum members must be unanimous.
-If a unanimous decision cannot be reach, the decision would default to the Forum Norms or Constitution.
+If a unanimous decision cannot be reached, the decision would default to the Forum Norms or Constitution.
 Most likely, this would mean that as soon as Scott has missed the maximum number of meeting absences, he’ll be removed from the Forum.)

 Is it a Sign of Weak Commitment?

 During the discussion, some members may wonder if the member requesting a sabbatical is truly committed to the Forum.
 Again, this may depend on the circumstances regarding the request.
 Indeed, a sabbatical can be an easy way out for someone who isn’t committed to the Forum.
 On the flip side, it may actually be a good sign that they have requested a sabbatical rather than simply resigning from the Forum.
 He or she must be getting some value from the Forum, or they would probably just leave the group.

 Note that sometimes when a member feels the need to leave their Forum, it can actually be healthy for the rest of the group.
 It doesn’t apply in all cases, but members who aren’t “all in” can actually bring down the rest of the Forum, and over time, that can affect the commitment level of everyone.
 A Forum is only as strong as its weakest length.